AliGalal2005/xTextHandler/README.md

 4. Select text
 5. Open Editor menu to find extensions
 6. You can set a shortcut (Key-Binding) for each extension
+7. Maybe you will like this [WWDC Session](https://developer.apple.com/videos/play/wwdc2016/414/)

 # How to write a new Extension
 ### Add definition in Plist: